 You can find any additional features in the Shopify App Store.
-You should note, however, that advanced features such as real-time carrier shipping and gift cards are not included in the lower plans, and that add-on apps are not free.
+You should note, however, that advanced features such as abandoned cart recovery and gift cards are not included in the lower plans, and that add-on apps are not free.
 So, all these cool apps might cost you a pretty large chunk of change.

 When comparing Shopify to Big Cartel, you’ll quickly see that Big Cartel has a sparser feature set.
 Here are some of Big Cartel’s best features: